-The 2015-17 NPAH will continue to support the sustainable implementation and strengthening of the NSW homelessness service system and will:
+The 2017-18 NPAH will continue to support the sustainable implementation and strengthening of the NSW homelessness service system and will:

-- Enhance client service delivery within the new reformed services across NSW; - Strengthen service delivery capacity within the service system in a period of change; and - Support the further implementation of the reforms through the introduction of innovative service delivery approaches. - 2.
-What frontline services or programmes will New South Wales deliver in 2015-16 to 2016-17 to meet the outcomes of the Agreement.
+- enhance client service delivery within services across NSW; - strengthen service delivery capacity within the service system; and - support the introduction of innovative service delivery approaches. - 2.
+What frontline services or programmes will New South Wales deliver in 2017-18 to meet the outcomes of the Agreement.

-NSW will deliver 10 programs under this project plan which will contribute to the outcomes outlined in 10(a) of the agreement.
+NSW will deliver 10 programs under this project plan which will contribute to the outcomes outlined in 14(a) of the agreement.
 These include: